atharsh710/My-Website-with-Tailwind-css/README.md

-# My-First-Website
+# My-First-Website using Tailwind css
-Hello people , This repository contains about by first ever Website.
+Hello people , This repository contains about by first ever Website which is created using Tailwind css.
 It contains 'Home', 'About Me', 'Contacts' and 'Blogs' web pages.
-# quatrains and tech blogs
-My website is about my Write-ups & Poems/Quatrains, It also contains Tech Blogs ; which I would loved to share!